rustls/rustls-openssl-compat/rustls-libssl/README.md

 # Status

 This project is experimental.
-We have aimed for the subset of libssl used by curl and nginx versions as shipped with Ubuntu 22.04 LTS.
+We have aimed for the subset of libssl used by:

+- curl on Ubuntu 22.04 LTS
+- nginx on Ubuntu 22.04 LTS and 24.04 LTS

 We have a [compatibility matrix](MATRIX.md) and
 [known issues](https://github.com/rustls/rustls-openssl-compat/issues).